simon-anders/htseq/doc/sequences.rst

    :meth:`SequenceWithQualities.trim_left_end_with_quals`.

-``SequenceWithQuality``
+``SequenceWithQualities``
 =======================

 The sequences obtained from high-throughput sequencing devices (in the following also referred to as "reads") typically come with `base-call quality scores`, which indicate how sure the software was that the right base was called.
-The class ``SequenceWithQuality`` represents such reads.
+The class ``SequenceWithQualities`` represents such reads.

 ``SequenceWithQualities`` is a daughter class of :class:`Sequence` and inherits all its features.

 Instantiation

-   .. class:: SequenceWithQuality( seq, name qualstr, qualscale="phred" )
+   .. class:: SequenceWithQualities( seq, name qualstr, qualscale="phred" )

    A ``SequenceWithQualities`` can be instantiated as a ``Sequence``, but now with a third argument, the quality string::